How to Lose a Guy in 10 Days: Critical response

-On Rotten Tomatoes the film holds an approval rating of 42% based on 150 reviews, with an average rating of 5.1/10.
+On Rotten Tomatoes, the film holds an approval rating of 42% based on 150 reviews, with an average rating of 5.1/10.
 The site's critical consensus reads: "Matthew McConaughey and Kate Hudson are charming together, but they can't overcome How to Lose a Guy in 10 Days silly premise and predictable script."
 Metacritic gave the film a weighted average score of 45 out of 100, based on 31 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.

 Box office

 The film was released on February 7, 2003, and earned $23.8 million in its first weekend.
-Its final gross is $105.8 million in the United States and Canada, and $71.7 million internationally (excluding Canada), for a worldwide gross of $177.5 million.
+Its final gross is $105.8 million in the United States and Canada, and $71.7 million internationally (excluding Canada), for a worldwide gross of $177.5 million against a production budget of $60 million.

-As of December 2003, the video sold 3,79 million copies, earning a profit of over $67.2 million.
+As of December 2003, the video sold 3.79 million copies, earning revenue of $67.2 million.

+Butter-Yellow gown

+The butter-yellow silk gown worn by Kate Hudson has become an iconic dress in cinema fashion.
+Initially designed by Carolina Herrera, the backless dress was specifically constructed to complement the 84-carat "Isadora" yellow diamond necklace worn in the film.

+Sequel

+In August 2026, a sequel has been reported to be in development.